 - Sending out communications.

 - Training managers on how to deal with unconstructive comments, for example, can the employee themselves take the initiative to cultivate the change they seek?
-Start a supporting and constructive anonymous conversation that encourages the employee to take steps toward creating the desired outcome they seek (see Advice for using Peakon's conversation feature most effectively).
+Start a supporting and constructive conversation that encourages the employee to take steps toward creating the desired outcome they seek (see Advice for using Peakon's conversation feature most effectively).

 - Creating a video with messaging from senior leadership.